Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 New horizons

 Dick Leventhal would leave the company in 2001, selling his stake in the company to Dick Hanzel.
 Leventhal returned in July to speak at the opening presentation of TVF Together 2024, a celebration of 50 years in fabric.
-“I’ve been very happy to hear that we set up an ESOP for all of our valued employees, and I think that’s just great.
-Not many companies make it 50 years, and that’s a tribute to everybody who is sitting here today.”
+“I’ve been delighted to hear that we set up an ESOP for our valued employees, and I think that’s great.
+Not many companies make it 50 years, and that’s a tribute to everybody sitting here today.”

 The start of print media